-As the dissent recognized, the Petitioning States satisfied all requirements for intervention as of right under Rule 24.
-As to timeliness, the Petitioning States moved in the Ninth Circuit a mere one day after it became clear that the United States would no longer defend the Rule.
-11 Up until that point, the United States had been actively defending the Rule for well over a year, even going so far as to file multiple petitions for certiorari, including in this case.
+Here, the Petitioning States filed this motion (as well as the motion in the Ninth Circuit) "within the time period in which [the United States] could have taken an appeal."
+See supra at 1.
+Furthermore, the Petitioning States moved in the Ninth Circuit a mere one day after it became clear that the United States would no longer defend the Rule.20 Up until that point, the United States had been actively defending the Rule for well over a year, even going so far as to file multiple petitions for certiorari, including in this case.
 See supra at 12.
-Before March 9, the States' Petitioning interests were adequately represented-there was no reason to intervene.
-Petitioners had no indication that any machinations forthcoming-indeed, the were Biden Administration's decision not to pull its petitions regarding the Rule in the first month of the administration strongly signaled the opposite.
 If the Petitioning States had tried to intervene earlier, they would likely have been met with resistance.
 See, e.g., Citizens for Balanced Use v.
 Mont.
 Wilderness Ass'n, 647 F.3d 893, 898 (9th Cir.
 2011) ("If an applicant for intervention and an existing party share the same ultimate objective, a presumption of adequacy of representation arises.
 To rebut the presumption, an applicant must make a 'compelling showing' of inadequacy of representation.") (citation omitted).